-Polling underway in Meghalaya, Nagaland; 1 hurt in blast at booth
+67 pc polling in Meghalaya, 75 pc in Nagaland till 4 pm; 1 dead in blast

+Shillong: 75 per cent voters turnout was recorded in Nagaland while 67 per cent voters exercised their franchise in Meghalaya till 4 pm on Tuesday.

-Shillong: Voting began in the Christian-dominated states of Nagaland and Meghalaya on Tuesday.
-While the two states have a 60-member house each, voting will be held only for 59 constituencies in both.
+While the two states have a 60-member house each, voting was held for only 59 constituencies in both Nagaland and Meghalaya.

-One person was injured in grenade blast in polling booth Tizit town in Nagaland.
+One person was killed and two others were injured after clash erupted between groups of Naga People's Front and Nationalist Democratic Progressive Party near a polling booth in Akuluto.
+The polling process was not disturbed.

 Voting was delayed at Shillong model polling station North due to issues with the Electronic Voting Machine (EVM).